This information is applicable for the 2021-22 and 2022-23 academic years only.

 Please email the appropriate Admissions Team if you have any queries.

-Please note that the College's Erasmus+ Key Action 1 (Mobility of HE Students and Staff) Co-ordinator is Mr Adrian Hawksworth.
+Please note that the College's Student Exchange Co-ordinator and Erasmus+ Key Action 1 (Mobility of HE Students and Staff) Co-ordinator is: Mr Adrian Hawksworth.

 Orientation information for students whose admission has been confirmed